DannySauval/Flappy_Bird_AI/README.md

   ```sh
   pip install pygame
   ```
-* numpy (at the time of writing, there is a bug in the latest version of numpy, 1.19.4)
+* numpy (at the time of writing, there is a bug about some checks in the latest version of numpy, 1.19.4)
   ```sh
   pip install numpy==1.19.3
   ```